-Sheila Herring’s work is visceral and impassioned, combining abstract expressionism with subtle and robust functional shapes.
+Sheila Herring’s work is visceral and impassioned, combining a kind of abstract expressionism with subtle and robust functional shapes.

 Exploring expressive techniques of working with the clay is a vital aspect of Sheila’s pot making.
 She seeks out and employs processes that have elements of the unpredictable, irregular and enlivened about them.
-The surface decoration emphasizes the freedom of the clay work, often involving the movement of various thicknesses of slips over the clay, traces of the application processes revealed.
+The surface decoration emphasises the freedom of the clay work, often involving the movement of various thicknesses of slips over the clay, revealing traces of the application processes.
 Slips also build up defining lines, as can the glazes used.

 Opening Dates and Times